Jain councils: Pataliputra Council

-The first council was held at Pataliputra (now Patna, Bihar, India).
+The first council was held at Pataliputra (now Patna, Bihar, India) in 300 BC, under the patronage of Mauryan king Chandragupta.
 The Avashyaka-churni (dated between Samvat 650 and 750=593–693 CE) describes: There was twelve years long famine which resulted in the monks moving to the coast.
 When the famine ended, they gathered at Pataliputra.
 They gathered the sacred knowledge and put together the eleven Angas but could not gather the Ditthivada (Drstivada).
 Bhadrabahu who knew the fourteen Purvas was then in Nepal.
 The sangha sent emissaries to him and informed to come and teach Dittivada.
 He refused to come citing that he had undertaken a practise Mahaprana.
 The emissaries returned and informed the sangha.
 The sangha sent emissaries again and asked, "What is the punishment for someone who disobeys an order of the sangha?"
 He replied "That one is to be expelled."
 He added, " Do not expel me, send intelligent [students], I will teach them."

 Hemchandra's Parishishtaparvan, probably based on Avashyaka-churni; also known as Sthaviravali (stories on the lives of elders or Jain patriarchs), contains detailed information about the council and how the knowledge of the Purvas was lost.